platformatic/platformatic/docs/guides/prisma.md

 Prisma uses the `DATABASE_URL` environment variable to connect to your database to sync your database and Prisma schema.
 It also uses the variable to connect to your database to run your Prisma Client queries.

-If you're using PostgreSQL, MySQL, SQL Server or CockroachDB, ensure that the `DATABASE_URL` used by Prisma is the same as the one used by Platformatic DB project.
+If you're using PostgreSQL, MySQL, SQL Server, or CockroachDB, ensure that the `DATABASE_URL` used by Prisma is the same as the one used by Platformatic DB project.

-In case you have an existing project, refer to the [Adding Prisma to an existing Platformatic DB project](#adding-prisma-to-an-existing-project) section.
+If you have an existing project, refer to the [Adding Prisma to an existing Platformatic DB project](#adding-prisma-to-an-existing-project) section.
 If you're adding Prisma to a new project, refer to the [Adding Prisma to a new project](#adding-prisma-to-an-new-project).

 ## Adding Prisma to an existing project